rizchelwood/workshop/docs/ch4.md

 export default Pokedex;
 ```

-Add the `react-router-dom` dependency in CodeSanbox or do `npm install react-router-dom` if you're running the app locally.
+Add the `react-router-dom` dependency in CodeSanbox or do `npm install react-router-dom --save` if you're running the app locally.

 In `src/App.js` import the dependency and Pokedex container below the other imports.